albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 }
 ```

 The above example meets the requirements but does not make use of good programming practices.
-A better approach is to make use of [polymorphism](), discussed [later on in *Is there a better approach than relying on `instanceof` and type cast operators?* section](#is-there-a-better-approach-than-relying-on-instanceof-and-type-cast-operators-polymorphism).
+A better approach is to make use of [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)), discussed next.

 ### Is there a better approach than relying on `instanceof` and type cast operators (polymorphism)?